Nord Stream 2 overshadows EU leaders' Ukraine trip

 The pipeline is to concentrate Russia's EU gas exports via Germany, enabling Putin to cut off Ukraine's transit system in future.

-It will also help to him cut off Poland and other eastern EU countries, prompting wider strategic concern among Nato allies.
+It would also help to him cut off Poland and other eastern EU countries, prompting wider strategic concern among Nato allies.

 For her part, Merkel promised that Berlin would push for further EU penalties on Russia if it ever did so.